 People take words for granted – especially on the internet.
-Our books, magazines and the World Wide Web would be nothing without them, and while there’s a lot of people out there writing them for free there’s also a lot who get paid for their wordsmithing.
+Our books, magazines and the World Wide Web would be nothing without them, and while there’s a lot of people out there writing them for free there’s also a lot who get paid for freelance copywriting.

 For those who are interested in writing, can do it with flair and clarity, and are prepared to work on their craft, there are many opportunities out there.
 I started by writing voluntarily for websites about things I was interested in, but soon branched out to (initially low) paid blogging work and later writing copy for digital agencies and local businesses.